philiplinden/bevy_repl/README.md

 do by disabling `bevy::input::InputPlugin` or setting the max level log messages to be `warn` or `error`.

+### Pretty renderer log history doesn't scroll at all
+You can't scroll up to see earlier logs in the history because the TUI doesn't have scrolling enabled (yet).
+This is possible, just not implemented yet.

+If you have a lot of logs or history is important, stick to the minimal renderer.

+### Shift+<Char> aren't entered into the buffer
+`Shift + lowercase letter` is ignored by the prompt.
+This is because the prompt captures only characters, not chords.
+Since shift is a modifier, extra logic is needed to support it.
+This is not implemented yet.

 ## Aspirations
 - [x] **Derive pattern** - Describe commands with clap's derive pattern.
 - [ ] **Toggleable** - The REPL is disabled by default and can be toggled.
 When